GoTrack-GPS/gotrack-um/modules/app-gotrack365/camera/videos/README.md

   - Click on <span class="icon-left svg-filter-blue1">![Ok](/docs/assets/images/web-interface/icon/SVG/chevron-left.svg) to review mobile history moved the previous day.

   - Click on <span class="icon-left svg-filter-blue1">![Ok](/docs/assets/images/web-interface/icon/SVG/chevron-right.svg) to review mobile history move the next day.
-- Step 5: Select the video and time you want to watch again.
+- Step 4: Select the video and time you want to watch again.
-- Step 6:
+- Step 5:
   * After displaying the search results, if you want to review the video at any time, <br> click on the icon <span class="icon-left svg-filter-info">![Ok](/docs/assets/images/web-interface/icon/SVG/icons8-video.svg) for review.

   * The video will playback on the screen.

   - Can select cells in the horizontal scroll bar to preview the video in a different time interval.

+  - Hold and drag the screen time-lapse line to rewind/rewind the video playback time.

     <span class="icon-left svg-filter-info">![Ok](/docs/assets/images/web-interface/icon/SVG/icons8-play.svg) Continue viewing the camera.